 ‘No. We.
 Cannot.’
 I hiss.
 ‘C’mon, sit down.
 Let’s get talking.
 No scuttling the issue this time.
 You’ve let ambivalence paralyze you too long’, my demeanor is unrelenting.

-‘Enough of squirming on your seat every time your friends talk reverently of Hindu deities, pilgrimage… blah.
-Enough of the ‘I’m not religious, I’m spiritual’ variety platitudes (more about that, later) when somebody questions your religious affiliation; or rather, the lack of it.’
+‘Enough of squirming on your seat every time somebody questions your religious affiliation; or rather, the lack of it.’

 ‘Don’t quote me big shots.
 Don’t quote me the literati.
-Forget what the RSS rants.
-Forget what the Pope preaches.
-Tell me what YOU feel.
-You, as in, Puja Bhakoo.
-Tell me what is YOUR take on religion.
-On prayers.
-On God.
+Tell me what YOUR take on religion is.
 Why does the term ‘god’ make you go gwad?
 Why don’t havans, pujas, and religious congregations do unto you, what they do unto your friends?
 I want a reason.
 And I want it NOW’.

 Rattled by the timbre of my tone, and with a view to dissipate this ‘guilt-tinted’ fog of atheism that engulfs me, my zodiac twins join forces to nail the reason/s behind my non-religious bent of mind.

 Have you noticed that in our society, ‘religious’, somehow, equals ‘moral’?
 It’s a combo package – the ‘buy one, get one free’ kind.
-So if you ain’t one, you ain’t the other (something positively went wrong with the way your parents brought you up… you cynical piece of frivolous flotsam, floating in a divine sea of piety).
+So if you ain’t one, you ain’t the other (something positively went wrong with the way your parents brought you up… you frivolous piece of flotsam, bobbing in a divine sea of piety).